FAFSA? Work-Study? DOE? .GOV?Don’t Worry. We’re Here to Help.

 Will you need a Student Loan?

-Even with the many scholarship and grant opportunities available, many students will need to take out a loan.
+Even with the many scholarship and grant opportunities available, quite a lot of students will need to take out a loan.
 Student loans can come from the Federal government (Federal Direct Loans) or from private sources such as a bank or financial institution.
 If you decide to take out a loan, make sure you understand who is making the loan and the terms and conditions of the loan, as loans must be repaid.

 Federal Direct Loans